 How to Collect Sales Tax at Your Point of Sale or Shopping Cart Page

-Calculating sales tax is infinitely easier thanks to the numerous point-of-sale tools available today.
-With some of these tools, all you have to do is enter the locations of your customers in order to calculate the correct state and local sales taxes.
+Calculating sales tax is infinitely more manageable thanks to the numerous point-of-sale tools available today.
+With some of these tools, all you have to do is enter the locations of your customers to calculate the correct state and local sales taxes.

 Regardless of how you do your calculations, sales tax must be displayed separately from the item’s original purchase price.
 Odds are, this will automatically be taken care of by whatever software you are using.